Pre-College Program FAQs

 Commuter students in our intensives, in Tufts College Experience, and in Tufts Summer Research Experience will have lunch provided for them.

-Commuter students in Tufts Research Experience and Courses at Tufts have the option of purchasing a multi-week meal plan from our Dining Services team, please click here for more details.
+Meals are not included for Commuter students in Tufts Research Experience and Courses at Tufts; these students have the option of purchasing a multi-week meal plan from our Dining Services team, please click here for more details.

 If your student has an allergy, you will have the opportunity to notify the program during the registration process.